Etrade rating

 Is E*Trade Safe?

-E*Trade is one of the most well-known online brokers.
-Even though many people recognize the E*Trade name, some might wonder if E*Trade is a scam or a safe broker to use.
-Here, we answer those questions and review E*Trade’s commissions, pricing, trading platforms, research tools, and more.
+E*Trade is one of the most well-known online brokers in the industry.
+Despite its popularity, some people might still wonder if E*Trade is trustworthy or if it’s a safe platform to use.
+In this review, we’ll answer those questions and provide an overview of E*Trade’s commissions, pricing, trading platforms, research tools, and more.

-In late 2020, Morgan Stanley bought E*Trade in an all-stock deal worth about $13 billion.
-E*Trade is now owned by Morgan Stanley, but it still uses the E*Trade name, website, and tools.
-In E*Trade’s last year before the buyout (2019), they reported over 291,000 daily average customer trades, more than 7.2 million accounts, and nearly $3 billion in revenue.
+In late 2020, Morgan Stanley acquired E*Trade in an all-stock transaction valued at around $13 billion.
+Although now under Morgan Stanley, E*Trade continues to operate under its own brand, website, tools, and services.
+In E*Trade’s last fiscal year before the acquisition (2019), they processed over 291,000 customer trades daily, held more than 7.2 million accounts, and generated nearly $3 billion in revenue.

 E*Trade Better Business Bureau (BBB)

-The Better Business Bureau is often used to check if a company is trustworthy.
-E*Trade has a profile with the BBB but is not accredited by them.
-This just means E*Trade chose not to pay the BBB’s fee for accreditation.
+The Better Business Bureau (BBB) is a common place to check if a company is legitimate.
+E*Trade has a profile on the BBB, but it is not accredited.
+This simply means E*Trade chose not to pay for the accreditation, not that the company is any less reputable.

 etrade reviews

-E*Trade has 53 customer reviews with a 1.09/5 star rating and 426 complaints closed in the last 3 years with the BBB.
-But since E*Trade has millions of customers, the number of complaints is actually a very small percentage of their total users.
+E*Trade has received 53 customer reviews with a 1.09/5 star rating, and 426 complaints closed over the last 3 years.
+Given that E*Trade serves millions of customers, this number of complaints represents a tiny fraction of unhappy customers.
+These complaints have been filed by clients who took the time to express their dissatisfaction through BBB reviews.

 Is E*Trade Legitimate?

-Some regulators that watch over E*Trade include the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), and the U.S. Financial Crimes Enforcement Network (FinCEN).
-E*Trade also posts a Statement of Financial Condition on its website showing its assets, debts, and equity.
+E*Trade is regulated by several organizations, including the Securities and Exchange Commission (SEC), Financial Industry Regulatory Authority (FINRA), and the U.S. Financial Crimes Enforcement Network (FinCEN).
+Additionally, E*Trade provides a Statement of Financial Condition on its website, showing its assets, liabilities, and equity.

 Is E*Trade a Scam?

-E*Trade is officially registered with both FINRA and the SEC.
-If you want to check, E*Trade’s FINRA CRD number is 29106, and its SEC number is 8-44112.
-On E*Trade’s FINRA profile, they have 226 disclosures, including 93 regulatory events and 133 arbitration events.
-You can see more details about these on their FINRA report.
+E*Trade is registered with both FINRA and the SEC.
+You can verify their registration using their CRD number with FINRA (29106) and SEC number (8-44112).
+E*Trade’s FINRA profile shows 226 disclosures, including 93 regulatory events and 133 arbitration events.
+You can find more details about these disclosures on E*Trade’s FINRA profile.

 Is etrade safe?